truefoundry/cruiseKube/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of the bug.

 ## Steps to Reproduce
-1. Install cruisekube using helm chart with command '...'
+1. Install CruiseKube using helm chart with command '...'
-2. YAML for the scale target resource and the service being scaled '...'
-3. Steps to enable cruisekube for the service '...'
+2. Step to take '...'
-4. See error
+3. See error

 ## Expected Behavior
 A clear and concise description of what you expected to happen.